nonce9/pwch/README.md

 Try this software with great care only.
 DO NOT simply deploy it on your production mail server without these considerations:

-- This software is currently in alpha status and hardly tested.
+- This software is currently in beta status and not widely tested.
 - I'm not a seasoned software dev.
 This is really a beginner's project.
 I'm a sysadmin who was looking for a solution to allow users to change their passwords on their own and encrypt their mailboxes.